clokep/clokep.github.io/content/articles/new-blog-serving-the-content.rst

 It took 10 - 20 minutes for this to "kick in" on GitHub, until that time I had a 404 GitHub page.

-This is already getting pretty long so I'm going to leave the last part:
-Redirecting Blogger content to a separate file.

 Redirect Blogger
 ================